jovandyaz/knowtis_app/docs/ARCHITECTURE.md

 # Architecture & Technical Concepts

-This document explains the key architectural decisions and technical concepts implemented in Notis.
+This document explains the key architectural decisions and technical concepts implemented in this project.

 ## Table of Contents